Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Introduction

-describes ({\em after second quantization}): \begin{itemize} \item An assembly of bosons moving in the background potential \(V(x)=-6m^2\ssmx \) created by the soliton itself, described in normal form by the Hamiltonian \({\h(\omega^{}_\bullet)} =\int\omega^{}_k a_{k}^\dagger a^{}_{k} \,dk\) with \(\omega^{}_k=\sqrt{4m^2+k^2}\), which defines a self-adjoint operator on the Fock space \(\mcF_0\) defined in \eqref{fock}. \item An oscillatory mode (pulsation of the soliton) of frequency \(\omega^{}_d=\sqrt{3}m\), described by harmonic oscillator Hamiltonian \({h}(\omega^{}_d)=\omega^{}_d a_{d}^\dagger a^{}_{d}\).
-In the Schr\"odinger picture this determines a self-adjoint operator acting on \(L^2(\R,\exp{[-\omega^{}_d q_d^2]}\,dq^{}_d)\) in the usual way, see \eqref{l2g}, with the Gaussian measure \(\bfga({(2\omega^{}_d)}^{-1}))\define\exp{[-\omega^{}_d q_d^2]}\,dq^{}_d \) of covariance \((2\omega_d)^{-1} \) arising as the square of the ground state. \end{itemize} This expected picture of the quantum field theory in the soliton sector - a quantum particle interacting with a quantum field - is broadly similar to that which appears on quantization of the Abraham model, see \cite{MR2097788}.
+This will be quantized in \S\ref{hcr}, firstly in the shifted vacuum representation \(\phisch,\pisch\) by treating the final term as a perturbation of the free Hamiltonian for mass \(2m\) bosons, and secondly by developing the quantization based on the operator \(K=-\partial_x^2+4m^2-6m^2\ssmx\) in place of \(K_0=-\partial_x^2+4m^2\).
+This latter approach leads to a different {\em solitonic} representation \(\upphi,\uppi\) of the Heisenberg relations which diagonalizes the Hamiltonian, see \ref{simh}, and hence reveals the following transverse modes: \begin{itemize} \item An assembly of bosons (or mesons) moving in the background potential \({u}(x)=-6m^2\ssmx \) created by the soliton itself, described in normal form by the Hamiltonian \(\h =\int\omega^{}_k a_{k}^\dagger a^{}_{k} \,dk\) with \(\omega^{}_k=\sqrt{4m^2+k^2}\), which defines a self-adjoint operator on the Fock space \({\fock}\) defined in \eqref{fock}. \item An oscillatory mode (pulsation of the soliton) of frequency \(\omega^{}_d=\sqrt{3}m\), described by harmonic oscillator Hamiltonian \({h}_d=\omega^{}_d a_{d}^\dagger a^{}_{d}\).
+In the Schr\"odinger picture this determines a self-adjoint operator acting on \(L^2(\R,\gamma_d)\) in the usual way, see \eqref{l2g}, with the Gaussian measure \(\gamma_d(dq_d)\define\pi^{-\frac{1}{2}}\omega^{\frac{1}{2}}_d\exp{[-\omega^{}_d q_d^2]}\,dq^{}_d \) of covariance \((2\omega_d)^{-1} \) arising as the square of the ground state \((2\omega_d)^{\frac{1}{4}}\mbchi_0(\sqrt{2\omega_d}q_d)\) of the frequency \(\omega_d\) oscillator. \end{itemize} This expected picture of the quantum field theory in the soliton sector - a quantum particle interacting with a quantum field - is broadly similar to that which appears on quantization of the Abraham model, see \cite{MR2097788}.
 However there is a difference that in the case of the Abraham model a particle-field decomposition is given from the beginnning whereas in the present case these features have to be derived using an appropriate choice of solution of the Heisenberg relation.
-Indeed, use of the shifted vacuum representation \((\varphi,\pi) \) of the Heisenberg relation mentioned previously, i.e. \eqref{cfxi1}-\eqref{cfxi2}, does not bring out these features and it is convenient to use another representation \((\upphi,\uppi) \), see \eqref{cfsgext}-\eqref{cfsg22}), which essentially diagonalizes \(H^{sol}_0 \).
-It is constructed using the operator \(K=-\partial_x^2+4m^2-6m^2\ssmx\) which appears on linearization about the soliton, and will be referred to as the {\em solitonic representation}.
-All together with this choice of representation of the fields the quadratic part of the Hamiltonian takes the form
+Indeed, use of the shifted vacuum representation \((\phisch,\pisch) \) of the Heisenberg relation mentioned previously, (or its Fock space equivalent \((\varphi,\pi) \) in \eqref{cfxi1}-\eqref{cfxi2}), does not bring out these features.
+Instead it is helpful, as just mentioned, to use another representation \((\upphi,\uppi) \), see \eqref{cfsgext}), which essentially diagonalizes \(H^{sol}_0 \) and will be referred to as the {\em solitonic representation}.
+Generalizing to allow a kink with arbitrary centre \(\xi\in\R\), the construction is based on the operator \(K(\xi)=-\partial_x^2+4m^2-6m^2\ssmxi\) which appears on linearization about \(\Phi_S(\,\cdot\,-\xi)\).
+This operator is a non-negative self-adjoint operator on \(L^2(\R) \) with domain \(\Dom (K(\xi))=H^2(\R) \).
+The spectrum consists of: \begin{itemize} \item zero, with a one-dimensional kernel \(\langle\{ {\tteox}\}\rangle \); \item one simple discrete nonzero eigenvalue \(\omega_d^2=3m^2 >0\),